Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 **Mutation**: `setValueAt : removed call to de/dominik_geyer/jtimesched/project/ProjectTableModel::fireTableRowsUpdated`

-The mutation shown above had survived because none of tests performed for the `setValueAt` method was verifying if the `fireTableRowsUpdated` method was called to notify row listeners of the update.
-To solve this, we created the test `testFireTableRowsUpdated`, where we used a `Mockito.spy` to create a spy of the `ProjectTableModel` ad then used `Mockito.verify` to check if the method was invoked exactly once with the correct row:
+The mutation shown above survived because none of the tests performed for the `setValueAt` method was verifying if the `fireTableRowsUpdated` method was called to notify row listeners of the update.
+To solve this, we created the test `testFireTableRowsUpdated`, where we used a `Mockito.spy` to create a spy of the `ProjectTableModel` and then used `Mockito.verify` to check if the method was invoked precisely once with the correct row:
 ```java
 Mockito.verify(projectTableModelSpy).fireTableRowsUpdated(row, row);
 ```